s-hironobu/pg_plan_inspector/README-tools.md

 This is an ad hoc, however, at least it shows that the functional dependencies can be detected using the executed plans.

+#### Note
+As you have already noticed, similar functionality can also be implemented using the auto_explain module, not the pg_query_plan module.